ran-codes/ran-codes.github.io/README.md

 ### Posts

 This is the blog posts folder.
 Each post is a separate `.qmd` file.
 The folder naming convention is `YYYY-MM-DD-title.qmd`.

+### Resume

+This is currently dated to 2025-09-18 version.